 Is a Liquid Retina Display better than a regular retina display?

-While there are some older iPad and Macbooks that are capable of matching the iPhone XR's liquid retina display for pixel density, almost all the the HD and Super HD Retina displays found in the last several generations of iPhone have the XR's Liquid Retina Display beat for resolution.
+While there are some older iPad and Macbooks that are capable of matching the iPhone 11's liquid retina display for pixel density, almost all the the HD and Super HD Retina displays found in the last several generations of iPhone have the X's Liquid Retina Display beat for resolution.